 There are many different shades on blonde hair.
 While platinum blonde is very close to white, some other blonde hair will get closer to light brown.
 Laser hair removal works by preferentially targeting the melanin in hair follicles.
 Thus, the lighter the hair, the less pigment it holds.
 Laser hair removal may not always work on faired hair people because there may not be enough melanin in the hair to target.

-However, blonde hair can still undergo laser hair removal.
+However, recent advancements in laser technology have made way towards providing laser hair removal for blonde patients.
+Yes, laser hair removal works for unwanted blonde hair growth.
 Pigments are scarcer but it does not mean the machine will not be able to target any hair.
 It will just take more time to get through the treatment.
 While dark haired people will need six to eight sessions for their lower legs, blonde people may need between ten and twelve.

 3. Not All Blonde People's Hair Is Blonde